jimniels/blog/_posts/2012-11-14-tuts-pixel-perfect-circles.md

 ---
 layout: post
 title: "Creating Crisp, Pixel Perfect Circles in Photoshop"
 date: 2012-11-14
 tags: published-articles web-design
-summary: This is something to just test the summary and see if it works.
+summary: "This is something to just test the summary and see if it works."
 ---

 [![Pixel Perfect Circles in Photoshop via Webdesign Tuts+](http://jim-nielsen.com/images/2012/pixel-perfect-circles-photoshop.png)](http://webdesign.tutsplus.com/tutorials/applications/quick-tip-creating-crisp-pixel-perfect-circles-in-photoshop/)